SPP Plugin Compatibility

 Manual Bodies: If

-on the SPP to register approvals or vetoes.
+isManualis set totrue, you must create and manage sub-proposals externally.
+In this case, the body is responsible for callingreportProposalResulton the SPP to register approvals or vetoes.
 While this offers flexibility—useful if the body’s contract does not support the required interfaces—it can be more labor-intensive.

 Requirements for Automatic Bodies